mtmanning93/craft-front/testing.md

 ## WAVE Testing

+WAVE testing was carried out to ensure accessibility was high.
+I used the WAVE chrome browser plugin, its very simple and easy to use rendering the sites pages with hints and errors marked, making them easy to address.

-The goal of wave testing is to check the sites accessibility scores.
-When testing the site the goal was to get 0 overall errors, and 0 contrast errors, to reeahc this goal the following errors were addressed:
+The goal of WAVE testing is to check the sites accessibility scores.
+When testing the site the goal was to get 0 overall errors, and 0 contrast errors, to reach this goal the following errors were addressed:

 * #### Missing Form Label
     Initially many `<Form.Control>` elements had no label for screenreaders, to combat this I had to add additional `<Form.Label>` elements with `className="sr-only"` and connect it to a `<Form.Control>` element via `htmlFor` attribute.